gazpachu/joanmira/pages/blog/2016-01-18---javascript-understanding-the-weird-parts/index.md

 Javascript is quite liberal at accepting whitespace, so we can actually write comments between var and the name of the variables or inside the object literals.

-Make your code readable, understandable.
+Make your code readable, and understandable.
 Write comments!
 Don't be too bothered with the whitespace.

 ### Lecture 44: IIFEs (Immediately Invoked Function Expressions)

-We already know that the parenthesis () are used to invoke a function, so that's basically what we are going to use for IIFEs:
+We already know that the parenthesis () is used to invoke a function, so that's basically what we are going to use for IIFEs:

 ```javascript
 var greeting = function(name) {